A 401(k) can be a valuable part of a retirement savings plan. But how much should you have saved in your 401(k) at different ages or career stages?

 Average 401(k) Balance by Age Group

-Pinning down the average 401k account balance can be challenging, as there are only a handful of sources that collect information on retirement accounts, and they each have their own methods for doing so.
-Vanguard, for example, is one of the largest 401k providers in the U.S., with more than $1.7 trillion in assets under management, across 1,400 plan sponsors and 4.7 million participants.
-Sponsors are typically the companies or organizations that offer the 401k; participants are generally employees.
+Pinning down the average 401(k) account balance can be challenging, as only a handful of sources collect information on retirement accounts, and they each have their own methods for doing so.

-For the purposes of this review of the average 401k balance by age, we’ll be using data from Vanguard’s “How America Saves 2021” report .
-Specifically, we’ll be looking at the average and median 401k balances by age, for savers in 2020.
+Vanguard is one of the largest 401(k) providers in the U.S., with nearly 5 million participants.
+For this review of the average 401(k) balance by age, we’ll use data from Vanguard’s “How America Saves 2022” report .
+Specifically, we’ll look at the average and median 401(k) balances by age for savers in 2021.

 Why look at the average balance amounts, as well as the median?
-Owing to the fact that there are people who save very little as well as those who have built up very substantial balances, the average account balance only tells part of the story.
-By comparing the average with the median amount — the number in the middle of the savings curve — it provides a bit of a reality check as to how other retirement savers in your cohort may be doing.
+Because there are people who save very little as well as those who have built up very substantial balances, the average account balance only tells part of the story.
+Comparing the average with the median amount — the number in the middle of the savings curve — provides a bit of a reality check as to how other retirement savers in your cohort may be doing.

 Ages 35 and Younger

-It makes sense that the under 25 group would have the lowest balances in their 401k overall, as they’ve had the least amount of time to save for retirement.
+It makes sense that the under 25 group would have the lowest balances in their 401(k) overall, as they’ve had the least time to save for retirement.
 They’re also more likely to earn lower starting salaries versus workers who may have been on the job for 5 to 10 years.
-The youngest workers may not have as much income to put towards a 401k.
+The youngest workers may not have as much income to put towards a 401(k).

 Key Challenge for Savers

-Debt often presents a big challenge for younger savers, many of whom may still be paying down student loan debt, or who may have credit card debt (in some cases both).
-How do you save for retirement when you want to get out of debt ASAP?
+Debt often presents a big challenge for younger savers, many of whom may still be paying down student loan debt or who may have credit card debt (in some cases, both).
+How do you save for retirement when you want to pay off debt ASAP?

 It’s a familiar dilemma, but not an insurmountable one.
-While being debt free is a priority, it’s also crucial at this age to establish the habit of saving — even if you’re not saving a lot.
-The point is to save steadily (e.g. on a biweekly or monthly cadence), and whenever possible to automate your savings.
+While being debt-free is a priority, it’s also crucial at this age to establish the habit of saving — even if you’re not saving a lot.
+The point is to save steadily (e.g., on a biweekly or monthly schedule) and, whenever possible, to automate your savings.

-Then, when your debt is paid off, you can shift some or all of those payments to…you, by upping your retirement contribution.
+Then, when your debt is paid off, you can shift some or all of those payments to your savings by upping your retirement contribution.

 Ages 35 to 44

 One rule of thumb suggests having three times your annual salary saved for retirement by the time you reach your 40s.
-So if you’re making $100,000 a year then ideally you should have $300,000 stashed away in your 401k.
-This assumes that you’re earning a higher income at this point in life, and you’re able to contribute more to your plan because you’ve paid off student loans or other debts.
+So, if you’re making $100,000 annually, ideally, you should have $300,000 invested in your 401(k).
+This assumes that you’re earning a higher income at this point in life, and you can contribute more to your plan because you’ve paid off student loans or other debts.